Large Deviations for Markovian Graphon Processes and Associated Dynamical Systems on Networks: Main Results

-However, our proof of the lower semi-continuity in this time inhomogeneous setting is substantially more involved than for the time homogeneous setting.
-It requires a non-trivial extension of the Szemer\'{e}di regularity lemma for the time dependent setting along with several other technical ingredients.
-In order to avoid making the paper longer we have chosen not to present this result here and instead plan to give this result and its proof in the online supplement of this work. \end{rem}
+for $\widehat{f_t} \in \widehat{\cls_0}$, $t \in \cT$.
+However, the proof of the lower semi-continuity property is substantially involved.
+It requires a non-trivial extension of the Szemer\'{e}di regularity lemma for time-evolving graphons along with several other technical ingredients.
+In order to avoid making the paper longer we have chosen not to present this result here.
+Instead, we have pursued a less complicated argument for the special case of time-homogeneous jump rates, i.e., $\beta^{\pm}_t = \gamma^{\pm} \in \cls$ for all $t \in [0,T]$.
+See Section~\ref{validrate:cut-time-hom}. \end{rem}

 \begin{rem}{ } As noted previously, one work that has studied large deviations for time-varying graphons is \cite{Braunsteins2023}.
 This work considered edge-flipping rates to be space and time homogeneous and hence the stationary distribution is also (spatially) homogeneous (i.e., an \erdos\;graph).
-The paper established a sample path LDP on a fixed time horizon by regarding these graphon valued paths as random variables in the space of c\`adl\`ag functions with values in the space $\widehat{\cls_0}$.
+The paper established a sample path LDP on a fixed time horizon.
 In the setting of \cite{Braunsteins2023} the jump rates are $O(1)$ and thus the transient (fixed time-horizon) properties of Markov chains for the edge-flips determine the large deviation behavior and the speed of the LDP is $O(n^2)$ (where $n$ is the number of vertices in the graph).
 In contrast, in the current work, edge-flips occur at rate $a(n)$, where $a(n)\to \infty$ as $n \to \infty$ and we establish an LDP with speed $a(n)n^2$ which is governed by the long-time behavior of the edge-flip Markov chains.
 Furthermore, in the current work, the edge-flipping rates are allowed to take very general forms that may be inhomogeneous in space and time.
-Although in our work we have focused on time-averaged graphons, one may ask whether one can prove an analogue of Theorem~\ref{thm:weakLDP}, namely an LDP for the graphon valued process, as opposed to the time-averaged graphon, in the context of the cut-norm topology.
-This requires defining a version of the cut-metric for elements of $\cW_0$ and then defining equivalence classes based on measure preserving transformations.
-One may also consider an LDP in a suitable path space, analogous to a setting considered in \cite{Braunsteins2023}.
-The natural object for such a study would be the path $s \mapsto \widehat{M^n_s}$ where $M^n_s = \frac{1}{s}\int_0^s H^n_u du$.
-We leave the exploration of these extensions to future work. \end{rem}
+Our formulation considers locally time-averaged graphon process, since, as argued in Proposition \ref{prop:no-ldp-cut}, a sample path LDP for the original graphon valued process is impossible in our setting. \end{rem}

 \begin{rem}{ } Let $F$ be a simple directed graph on the vertex set $[k]=\left\{1,\ldots,k\right\}$ and for any $h \in \mathcal{S}_0$, we define